The Impact of Diet on Obesity-Related Diseases

 During the past few decades, the alteration of fat and carbohydrate intake may have also encouraged unwanted dietary changes that may have contributed to the increase in obesity.
 [3]

 This has stimulated a considerable amount of interest and controversy in the management of dietary consumption.
-Therefore, recommending the appropriate diet in clinical practice is vital to limiting the obesity epidemic that is associated with the morbidity and mortality of dietary-related diseases.
+Therefore, recommending the appropriate diet in clinical practice is vital to limiting the obesity epidemic that is associated with the morbidity and mortality of diet-related diseases.

-Low Carbohydrate – High-Fat Diets
+Low-Carbohydrate – High-Fat Diets

 Short-term exposure to a (Low Carbohydrate – High Fat) diet has been shown to result in weight loss.
 This may suggest that altering the macronutrient composition is sufficient to achieve changes in body weight.
 [4]